-According to USCIS regulations, foreign nationals are strictly prohibited from enrolling in on-campus degree programs in the B-1/B-2 immigration status.
+According to USCIS regulations, foreign nationals are strictly prohibited from enrolling in on campus degree programs in the F-2 and the B-1/B-2 immigration status.
 To apply for (F-1) or (J-1) student immigration status /visas, foreign nationals must meet all international student requirements in order to receive a SEVIS I-20 or DS-2019 from Regent.

-An F-1 or J-1 visa is not needed for Canadian or Bermudan citizens to enter the United States, but these citizens must obtain the F-1 or J-1 student immigration status upon entry.
+An F-1 or J-1 visa is not needed for Canadian or Bermudan citizens to enter the United States, but these citizens must pay the I-901 SEVIS fee and obtain the F-1 or J-1 student immigration status upon entry to the United States.
 The SEVIS I-20 or DS-2019 form will be sufficient for obtaining F-1 or J-1 student immigration status, unless the student is coming into the United States from outside the Western Hemisphere.
-As of 1/23/07 all citizens of Canada, Mexico, and Bermuda are now required to have a valid passport when entering the U.S. by air/at any airport.
-In the near future, the passport requirement will also be extended to the same citizens who are entering the U.S. by land or sea as well.
-Those who enter the United States by land/sea prior to the passport requirement who do not have a passport should travel with a driver's license and/or birth certificate .
+In this case the Canadian citizen will need a valid F-1 visa and a passport.
+As of January 23, 2007 all citizens of Canada, Mexico, and Bermuda are now required to have a valid passport when entering the U.S. by air/at any airport.
+As of January 31, 2008 all adults travelers will be required to present proof of citizenship, such as a birth certificate, and proof of identity, such as a driver's license, when entering the United States through land and sea ports of entry.
+A valid passport will satisfy both the citizenship and identity document requirements.
+In the near future, the passport requirement will be extended to all those who are entering the U.S. by land or sea.